 School work missed due to any absence must be completed to the satisfaction of the teacher.
 Students who have made arrangements to be absent may complete their assignments in advance.
-Make-up work should be completed and turned-in during the allotted time period (that is, the days equal to the absence plus one day).
+Make-up work should be completed and turned-in during the allotted time period which is two times the number of days absent, not to exceed 5 days.
 Work not completed in the allotted time will not receive credit unless arrangements have been made with the instructor before the deadline.
 Students or the parents of the student are responsible for contacting the teachers to get assignments.